A manifesto for an online group.

 These two are the in-breath and the out-breath, the systole and diastole of our lives.

 These thoughts are but an empty scaffold, thin and useless.
 Using this outline, we may build a temple if we choose.

 This group first ran in spring 2023.
+The next group starts in September.
 Please enquire using the email link top left.

 Finding our centre in Space, Time and the Flow-of-Experience is the basis of this work.
 Here are some links to the (optional) background work:

 Firstly, comes the daily exercises embedded within this article.